aws-amplify/amplify-studio/markdown/tests/flutter/flutter_step4.md

 platform :ios, '13.0'
 ```

-If you are using Flutter v2 and encountering build errors involving minimum deployment targets, you may need to update your app's `Podfile` in the `ios` directory.
+For Flutter v2, you need to update `ios/Podfile` to account for minimum deployment targets
 You should update the post_install hook to include the following:

 ```ruby